-Name Operation Operand Special, sequence or vari- able sym- bol or blank TITLE A sequence of char- acters, enclosed in apostrophes
+Name Operation n Operand Special sequence or variable sy bol or blank ce i- ym- A sequence of char- acters, enclosed in apostrophes

 The name field may contain a special symbol of from one to four alphabetic or numeric characters in any combination.
 The contents of the name field are punched into columns 73-76 of all the output cards for the program except those produced by the PUNCH and REPRO assembler instructions.
 Only the first TITLE statement in a program may have a special symbol or a variable symbol in the name field.
 The name field of all subsequent TITLE statements must contain either a sequence symbol or a blank.